Coronavirus Is Already Impacting The Hiring Gap For Millennial Women

-Over 40 million people have filed for unemployment since mid-March.
-Though claims filed in the week ending on May 16 were the lowest since March 14, they were still over three times higher than the record of pre-pandemic weekly unemployment claims.
+In the UK, unemployment increased from 500,000 to 1.35 million in the first three months of the year.
 It’s unclear how long the devastating economic effects of COVID-19 will last.
-Though some states are reopening, there are no guarantees that businesses will remain that way — an uptick of new COVID-19 cases could shut them down again.
-Experts say that the economic recovery could take years, and that some lost jobs simply won’t be coming back.
+While the worst is over, experts say that the recovery for the UK economy could take years, and that some lost jobs simply won’t be coming back.

+Though many are feeling the financial effects of lockdowns, it is women who are bearing the brunt of joblessness.
+Women and low-paid workers are amongst the worst hit by coronavirus job cuts in the U.K, and women who are still employed are more likely to be working in dangerous, low-wage essential roles that offer little to no hazard pay and no paid sick leave.
+C. Nicole Mason, president of the Institute of Women’s Policy Research, has called the current economic fallout a “shecession” for how it disproportionately hurts women.
+And now, new data is revealing that women may have lowered prospects for finding new employment even when the economy begins to recover.

 Advertisement